ThaiSonP/wonderframe1.2/README.md

-# wonderframe
+# Wonderframe

 Description:

-This is a full stack application meant to mimick the functionality of Pinterest within a two week period.
+This is a full stack application meant to mimick the functionality of Pinterest beyond the initial two week period.

 Backend:

  Using express - the app will host all the images users will upload as well as their personal profile data.

  Using passport - the app will hash and protect users' passwords & login information.

 Frontend:

  Using react - the app will display several images.

              - users will be able to select images they like and store them (in a board).

              - users will be allowed to upload images and create new lists of favorited images.